Legendary Kathak dancer Birju Maharaj dead | Entertainment

 - India

-Legendary Kathak dancer Birju Maharaj died at his home here in the early hours of Monday, his granddaughter said.
+Legendary Kathak exponent Birju Maharaj, who took the traditional Indian dance form to the world, died at his home here in the early hours of Monday, his granddaughter said.
 He would have been 84 next month.

 Maharaj-ji, as he was popularly known, died surrounded by his family and disciples.
 They were playing ‘antakshari’ after dinner when he suddenly took ill, Ragini Maharaj told PTI.